 Deposits can be made at the Dining/ID office with cash or a check.
 Students can also use cash, credit cards or debit cards at one of our convenient Dining Deposit Centers located at:

-Wildcatessen in Stillings, Memorial Union Building (MUB), Holloway Commons, Philbrook Dining Hall, Gables North Building, Dimond Library, Kendall Library, McConnell Hall (near computer clusters) and in SERC C
+Wildcatessen in Stillings, Memorial Union Building (MUB), Holloway Commons, Philbrook Dining Hall, Gables North Building, Dimond Library, Kingsbury Library and Computer Lab, UNH Manchester, and in SERC C.

 How Do I Protect My Balances?

 During normal business hours call the Dining/ID Office at (603)862-1821 to have a card suspended.
 Only the balance on the card at the time the card was suspended can be protected.